cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

+Greetings!
+My name is Jose M. Alvarez.
+I'm Data Science PhD Student and a Marie Skłodowska-Curie Early-Stage Researcher with NoBIAS at the University of Pisa.
+Welcome to my website.

 **Updates:**

-I recently defended successfully my first-year of PhD to my Individual Panel.
-The panel included: S. Ruggieri (Univerity of Pisa), B. Berendt (KU Leuven), G. Commande (Sant'Anna School of Advanced Studies), C. Castillo (Pompeu Fabra), and S. Matwin (Dalhousie University).
+Oct.: I recently defended successfully my first-year of PhD to my Individual Panel.
+The panel included: Salvatore Ruggieri (Univerity of Pisa), Bettina Berendt (KU Leuven), Giovanni Commande (Sant'Anna School of Advanced Studies), Carlos Castillo (Pompeu Fabra), and Stan Matwin (Dalhousie University).
+The main topic was on meaningful counterfactuals.

-I started a three-month research visit to Generali IT, where I'm looking at fair ranking algorithms for hiring.
+Sep.: I started my three-month research visit to Generali Italia, where I'm looking at fair ranking algorithms for candidate hiring.

-**About:**

-I'm a [Data Science PhD]( https://www.phd-ai.it/) Student at Scuola Normale Superiore, and a Marie Skłodowska-Curie Early-Stage Researcher (ESR) with [NoBIAS](https://nobias-project.eu/) at the University of Pisa's [KDD Lab](https://kdd.isti.cnr.it/).
-I study algorithmic fairness, focusing on causality-based approaches for bias detection in data and machine learning models.
-My supervisor is Prof. [Salvatore Ruggieri](http://pages.di.unipi.it/ruggieri/).

-Before starting my PhD, I was a senior risk modeler / data scientist at Deloitte Belgium for over three years, where I specialized in building financial and operational risk models.
-Prior to Deloitte, I was a Summer Economist for the UK Government Cabinet Office.

-I hold MSc in Econometrics and Empirical Economics from the Toulouse School of Economics, France, and a BA in Economics and History from the University of Florida, USA, where I attended as a Davis UWC Scholar.
-I also studied the International Baccalaureate at Pearson College UWC, Canada.
-I am originally from Caracas, Venezuela.

-Feel free to reach out for potential collaborations, and thanks for stopping by.